Ckemill/Perritu-error/README.md

 module.exports = {
     DESCRIPTION: "Serves to perform an announcement.", //command description
     ALIASES: ["ad", "advertisement"] //command name aliases
-    PERMISSIONS: ["Administrator", "KickMembers", "BanMembers"] //permissions the user will need to run the command
+    PERMISSIONS: ["KickMembers", "BanMembers"] //permissions the user will need to run the command
-    BOT_PERMISSIONS: ["Administrator", "KickMembers", "BanMembers"] //permissions that the bot will need to execute the command
+    BOT_PERMISSIONS: ["KickMembers", "BanMembers"] //permissions that the bot will need to execute the command
-    OWNER: true, //If true, only the owners of the bot will be able to execute the command execute(client, message, args, prefix, GUILD_DATA){
+    OWNER: true, //If true, only the owners of the bot will be able to execute the command execute(client, message, args, prefix){
         //command execution
         return message.reply(`**This is an announcement!**`);
     }